The term "clean eating" has become very popular in the health community.

 Vegetables and fruits are undeniably healthy.

-Fresh vegetables and fruits are ideal foods for clean eating, as most can be consumed raw immediately after picking and washing.
+Fresh vegetables and fruits are ideal for clean eating, as most can be consumed raw immediately after picking and washing.

 Here are some easy ways to incorporate more fruits and vegetables into your diet:

 For instance, many nuts are roasted in vegetable oil, which can expose them to heat-related damage.
 It’s best to eat raw nuts — or roast them on your own at a low temperature.